-When it comes to the values of two variables, scatter diagrams are the best way to present.
-Scatter diagrams present the relationship between two variables and illustrate the results on a Cartesian plane.
+When it comes to the values of two variables, scatter diagrams are the best presentation.
+Scatter diagrams depict the relationship between two variables and illustrate the results on a

-Then, further analysis, such as trend analysis can be performed on the values.
-In these diagrams, one variable denotes one axis and another variable denotes the other axis.
+Cartesian plane.
+Then, further analysis, e.g., trend analysis, can be performed on the values.
+In these diagrams, one variable denotes one axis, and another variable denotes the other axis.